conda/conda-dot-org/blog/2026-06-25-bridging-conda-and-pypi-ecosystems.md

 Repodata is the metadata file every conda channel publishes so clients can resolve dependencies.
 By describing PyPI wheels in that same format, conda's solver can consider them right alongside conda packages.

 The **conda-pypi channel** translates PyPI metadata into repodata that conda can understand.
-It's hosted on anaconda.org, and download URLs point straight at the files on PyPI.
-The artifacts themselves are not copied or rehosted.
+It is hosted on anaconda.org, while download URLs point directly to the original files on PyPI, so the artifacts themselves are not copied or rehosted.

 The channel also handles package name differences between the two ecosystems.
-For example, PyPI may call a package `typing-extensions`, while a conda channel uses `typing_extensions`.
-The channel maps those names so that dependencies can resolve against the conda packages already available from the configured sources.
+For example, PyPI may call a package `typing-extensions`, while conda-forge uses `typing_extensions`.
+Because conda-pypi maps PyPI package names to their conda-forge equivalents, it is most compatible with the conda-forge channel.

 Only pure Python wheels are included.
 A pure Python package can still depend on numpy or another compiled library, but those dependencies continue to come from the configured conda channels.